mau-network/mau/README.md

 # Problem

 * Popular social applications suffers from innovation stagnation for example:
-  * They don't allow creating structured content such as a recipe or a technical blog post or information about a disease or a chemical formula or a mathematical equation.
+  * Users can't create structured content such as a recipe, a technical blog post, information about a disease, a chemical formula, or a mathematical equation.
   * Third-party developers access is very limited, so third party applications can't extend them in any meaningful way
 * Many social media networks were involved in leaking personal information. people were arrested and democratic elections were twisted as a result.
 * [Walled gardens problem](https://en.wikipedia.org/wiki/Closed_platform): Users can't move their data between social applications leading to duplication of the same content for the same person on multiple social media networks.
 We perceive that as a symptom of their incompatibility.